derivia/study-notes/notes/PERSONAL-NOTES.md

     - Better, a key-pair is generated based on some algorithm, one public and one private.
         - Something like RSA.
     - The public key encrypts, the private key decrypts.
     - Like on WhatsApp, i encrypt my message with the public key of some contact of mine.
-Them, they receive it encrypted, and only their private key can decrypt the message.
+Then, they receive it encrypted, and only their private key can decrypt the message.

 ### Authentication/Authorization